GPU-accelerated ECSs

 GPU-accelerated ECS Types

-Recommended: Computing-accelerated P2s, Inference-accelerated Pi2, and Graphics-accelerated Enhancement G6
+Recommended: Computing-accelerated P2s, Inference-accelerated Pi2, and GPU-accelerated Enhancement G6

 Available now: All GPU models except the recommended ones.
 If available ECSs are sold out, use the recommended ones.